transloadit/uppy/website/src/docs/dragdrop.md

 tagline: "plain and simple drag-and-drop area"
 ---

-The `@uppy/drag-drop` plugin renders a simple drag and drop area for file selection. it can be useful when you only want the local device as a file source, don’t need file previews and a UI for metadata editing, and the [Dashboard](/docs/dashboard/) feels like overkill.
+The `@uppy/drag-drop` plugin renders a drag and drop area for file selection. it can be useful when you only want the local device as a file source, don’t need file previews and a UI for metadata editing, and the [Dashboard](/docs/dashboard/) feels like overkill.

 ```js
 import DragDrop from '@uppy/drag-drop'